Generic Name: clobazam

 What is the most important information I should know about ONFI?

-Do not stop taking ONFI without first talking to your healthcare provider.
-Stopping ONFI suddenly can cause serious problems.
+- Do not stop taking ONFI without first talking to your healthcare provider.
+Stopping ONFI suddenly can cause serious side effects.

-1. ONFI can make you sleepy or dizzy, slow your thinking, and make you clumsy which may get better over time.
+- ONFI can make you sleepy or dizzy and can slow your thinking and motor skills.
+This may get better over time.

 - Do not drive, operate heavy machinery, or do other dangerous activities until you know how ONFI affects you.

 - ONFI may cause problems with your coordination, especially when you are walking or picking things up.

 - Do not drink alcohol or take other drugs that may make you sleepy or dizzy while taking ONFI until you talk to your healthcare provider.
 When taken with alcohol or drugs that cause sleepiness or dizziness, ONFI may make your sleepiness or dizziness much worse.